 Deferred Outflows And Inflows Of Resources: In addition to assets and liabilities, the statement of net position will sometimes include a separate section for deferred outflows and inflows of resources.
 This separate financial statement element represents the use or acquisition of net position that applies to a future period or periods and will not be recognized as an outflow or inflow of resources until then.
-The City has deferred outflows in the statement of net position that relate to deferred loss on bond refunding.
+The District has deferred outflows in the statement of net position that relate to deferred loss on bond refunding and pension related deferrals required by the implementation of GASB Statement No. 68.
 In the governmental fund financial statements, receivables that will not be collected within the available period have been reported as deferred inflows of resources.